Supermario2018-cr/sound/README.md

 Code cleanup and formatting - v1.7.2
 Fixed critical bug in main module - v5.7.0
-Added new feature for better user experience - v5.4.2
+Added new feature for better user experience - v5.4.2 Updated README with new instructions - build 550